zladnrms/RoundableLayout/README.md

 [![](https://jitpack.io/v/zladnrms/RoundableLayout.svg)](https://jitpack.io/#zladnrms/RoundableLayout)

-_RoundableLayout_ is an easy to make layout corenr round in an Android.
-(and it implements ConstraintLayout, so can directly handle inner layout)
+_RoundableLayout_ is an easy to make layout corner round in an Android. and it implements ConstraintLayout, so can directly handle inner layout)

 ## What's New in _Roudnable_ 1.0.0?